Energy Institute's Cogen Summer Internship

 Desired Skills (Project 2): No requirements.
 General interest in gathering experimental data and automated data processing.

 Dr Azer Yalin is a professor in the Department of Mechanical Engineering at CSU.
 He conducts research at the Powerhouse Energy Campus where he is the director of the Center for Laser Sensing and Diagnostics.
-He and his team of graduate students and undergraduates perform research in the areas of plasma engineering, propulsion, and laser diagnostics.
-The group is looking for one intern to contribute to research in these areas during the summer of 2024.
+He and his team of graduate students and undergraduates perform research in laser diagnostics and sensing for engineering applications.
+The group is looking for one intern to contribute to research in these areas during the summer of 2025.

 Responsibilities:

-• Support ongoing advanced propulsion research in Yalin’s group.
+- Support ongoing laser diagnostics research in Yalin’s group.

 Desired Skills and Qualifications: